 DO NOT use the vaccine.

-of the label on Measles and Rubella Virus Vaccine Live U.S.P.
+cap of Measles and Rubella Vaccine Live, Attenuated supplied

-supplied through Serum Institute of India Ltd. The colour dot
+through Serum Institute of India Ltd. This is a

 time-temperature sensitive dot that provides an indications of